Ray-MRQ/MRQ/Scripts/Cheat Sheet/README.md

 # GUI Message box for POSHGUI

 ```
-$msgBoxInput =  [System.Windows.MessageBox]::Show('Would you like to play a game?','Game  input','YesNoCancel','Error')
+$msgBoxInput =  [System.Windows.MessageBox]::Show('Would you like to ???','Window header','YesNoCancel','Error')

   switch  ($msgBoxInput) {